-More than a dozen Culinary Specialists (CS) savored the chance to bring their favorite recipes to the judging table during a first-ever Naval Supply Systems Command (NAVSUP) Fleet Logistics Center (FLC) San Diego soup competition in October.
+More than a dozen culinary specialists savored the chance to bring their favorite recipes to the judging table during a first-ever NAVSUP Fleet Logistics Center (FLC) San Diego soup competition held Oct.
+24 in San Diego.

-“Each Sailor had a chance to present their soup entry in front of a panel of three judges, mirroring practices in the commercial industry,” said Chief Warrant Officer 4 (CWO4) Eugene Chestnutt, NFMT lead analyst.
-“We want these Sailors to not only be able to take pride in their scratch-cooking skills, but also follow American Culinary Federation practices that will help them earn professional certifications outside of the Navy.”
+"Each Sailor had a chance to present their soup entry in front of a panel of three judges, mirroring practices in the commercial industry," said CWO Eugene Chestnutt, NFMT lead analyst.
+"We want these Sailors to not only be able to take pride in their scratch-cooking skills, but also follow American Culinary Federation practices that will help them earn professional certifications outside of the Navy."

-NAVSUP FLC San Diego Commanding Officer, Capt.
-Christopher Mosher, CWO4 Chestnutt, and a professional civilian chef served as panelists for the event.
-Entries were judged on an aggregate 100-point scale, with four main elements taken into consideration … presentation/creativity, taste/texture, originality, and sodium quantity.
+CWO Chestnutt, Commanding Officer Capt.
+Christopher Mosher, and a professional civilian chef served as panelists for the event.
+Entries were judged on an aggregate 100 point scale, with four main elements taken into consideration: presentation/creativity, taste/texture, originality, and sodium quantity.